How to Tape a Box: The Skill That You Didn’t Know You Needed

-As you can imagine, the final product of this will like look an “H”.
+As you can imagine, the final product of this will look like an “H”.
 The horizontal line of the letter has already been created.
 Now using the tape, line the vertical edges that are perpendicular or to the sides of the horizontal tape line you’ve established.
-The tape should overlap the piece already put on the box and now form an “H”.
+The tape should overlap the piece already put on the box and now form an “H.”

 The Snowflake Method